Bentopy: from simple packing to building cellular models

 We begin with the basic bentopy workflow by packing proteins into a simple cubic space.
 This tutorial introduces:

-• The JSON input file syntax
+• The .bent input file.

-• Analytical mask definitions
+• Analytical mask definitions.

-• The bentopy-pack, bentopy-render and bentopy-solvate commands
+• The bentopy-pack, bentopy-render and bentopy-solvate commands.

 Create the packing configuration

-]
+[ general ]

 "topology/lysozyme.itp"

-]
+[ compartments ]

-]
+[ segments ]

-Space section: Defines a 40×40×40 nm³ simulation box with 0.5 nm voxel resolution.
-The "shape": "cuboid" creates an analytical mask filling the entire box.
+Defines a 40×40×40 nm³ simulation box with 0.5 nm voxel resolution.

 Pack the system

-bentopy-pack --seed 5172 simple_packing.json placements.json
+bentopy-pack simple_packing.bent placements.json

 Render the structure